reflex-dev/reflex-web/blog/2024-03-15-reflex-architecture.md

 ## Frontend

 We wanted Reflex apps to look and feel like a traditional web app to the end user, while still being easy to build and maintain for the developer.

-To do this we built Reflex on top of [React](https://react.dev), a popular library with a huge ecosystem.
-Our goal isn't to recreate the web ecosystem, but to make it accessible to Python developers.
+To do this, we built on top of mature and popular web technologies.

 When you `reflex run` your app, Reflex compiles frontends compile down to a single-page [Next.js](https://nextjs.org) app and serves it on a port (by default `3000`) that you can access in your browser.